rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 it is dropped, and an error message is sent back.

 Note that IP protocol does not directly tell how to deliver a packet.
 The decision is done by an IP routing algorithm at the router.
-The main idea is that a router studies the IP address and compares it to a routing table.
-The entries in the routing table can be viewed as IP ranges.
+The main idea behind such algorithm is that a router studies the IP address and compares it to a _routing table_.
+The routing table can be viewed as a set of devices (routers or hosts) connected to the router, each device associated with an IP address range.
 If the target IP falls into a range, then the packet is submitted to the next router (or a host) associated with that range.
 The routing tables can be either static, that is, written by hand, or can be dynamic, using various protocols to keep themselves up to date.